sdvim/www/src/pages/index.md

 ## Currently:
 - Parenting a toddler with the help of my wife and two cats
 - Living near Salt Lake City, Utah
-- Working at Google as a UX engineer
-- Learning very basic Japanese on Duolingo
-- Switching to Colemak-DH (Miryoku) on a Corne keyboard
+- Practicing Colemak-DH (Miryoku) on a Corne keyboard
-- Thinking about notetaking, homepages, self-hosting, CSS golfing, crypto, artificial intelligence, and how people interact with computers
+- Thinking about notetaking, homepages, self-hosting, CSS golfing, collectibles, nonexhaustive lists, and how people interact with and without computers

 ## Recently:
 - [isdarkmodeon](//isdarkmodeon.netlify.app) - dark mode checker with 190 bytes of CSS